P-p-H-d/mlib/README.md

 to reference one different element of the container for each iteration of the loop.

-`item` is a created pointer variable to the contained type of the container, only available within the `for` loop.
+`item` is a created borrowed pointer variable to the contained type of the container, only available within the `for` loop.
 There can only have one `M_EACH` per line.
 It shall be used after the `for` C keyword to perform a loop over the container.